SRI-CSL/sally/README.md

     unknown
     ```

-* Checking the property with BMC with a bigger bound and showin any
+* Checking the property with BMC with a bigger bound and showing any
 counter-example traces
     ```
     > sally --engine bmc --bmc-max 20 --show-trace examples/example.mcmt